savify/internal-docs/Writerside/topics/Testing.md

 We **DON'T** mock dependencies on which we have full control (e.g. database).
 And we mock dependencies that we don't have control on (such as external API or SMTP server).

-To run integration tests:
-1. Run migrations on test database to ensure database schemas:
-    ```bash
-    make test-db-update
-    ```
-2. Ensure that `TestSettings.runsettings` configuration file is used during running integration tests.

 Each module has its own `TestBase` class that contains basic logic for preparing tests and tearing down after execution.

 During one-time set up the next steps are executed: